 Imagine that your obgyn practice has worked with a branding agency to create a fun concept that is based on the long experience you and your partners have had, with a fun tropical theme.
 “You toucan have a great delivery!” is your catch phrase, and you’re working the word “toucan” into everything you do.
 You have a bright green and orange website built and use the same colors for your decor at your practice, as well as for your logo.
-You set up an AdWords campaign using a variation of your tagline (the original is too long to follow the rules of the AdWords system) and write snappy content for your website with “You toucan…” as the starting point for every page.
+You set up an Ads campaign using a variation of your tagline (the original is too long to follow the rules of the Ads system) and write snappy content for your website with “You toucan…” as the starting point for every page.
 You may feel excited about your new brand, but you’ve actually stumbled into one of the big problems with SEO and branding.

 Nobody who is looking for an obstetrician is going to type the word “toucan” into the search box at Google.